 Dark chocolate is high in antioxidants and can be lower in sugar than other treats.
 Add in a handful of nuts and this will satisfy any snacking cravings you may have.
-Just remember, centenarians view sweets as celebretory foods.
-They are concious about their decisions to indulge in sugar and eat it in moderation.
+Just remember, centenarians view sweets as celebratory foods.
+They are conscious about their decisions to indulge in sugar and eat it in moderation.

 Yield: 12-16 clusters